osrf/slow_bldc/README.md

     * KMT37
     * NVE AAT00x is super low power and tiny since it just provides the sine/cosine half bridges; you need to supply amps and ADC's
     * AS5115 has differential analog sine/cosine outputs

+### comms
+  * MCU has USB full-speed (12 mbps)
+  * Half-duplex RS-485 IC included for chaining these boards together: SN65HVD75

+### power supply
+  * assumes a regulated 12V supply to provide both the gate-drive and motor bus voltage
+  * onboard Recom DC-DC used to generate local 3.3v supply

+### current sense
+  * TI INA240 used for inline current measurement on flying series current-sense resistors to each phase lead